-- Need to be created from the Framemaker source document so that we are not maintaining documentation in two places. - Need to contain non-displaying content (semantic mark-up) that indicate which part of the content is relevant to which function or statement/operator. - Each RPL expression type needs a well-known anchor for the corresponding document section, discernible by RiverWare. - All the content for a particular RPL Predefined Function should be contained within a high-level element (an HTML "div").
-(This is not relevant for expression types, as that is not being separated out as independently displayable content). - The individual content components of each function should be distinguishable by RiverWare: a function's name, description, return data type, "evaluation" description, mathematical expression, additional comments, and for each argument: the argument data type, formal name (when supported) and "meaning" description.
+- Need to be created from the Framemaker source document so that we are not maintaining documentation in two places. - Need to contain non-displaying content (semantic mark-up) that indicate which part of the content is relevant to which function or statement/operator. - Each RPL expression type needs a well-known anchor for the corresponding document section, discernible by RiverWare. - o All the content for a particular RPL Predefined Function should be contained within a high-level element (an HTML "div").
+(This is not relevant for operators, as that is not being separated out as independently displayable content). - The individual content components of each function should be distinguishable by RiverWare: a function's name, description, return data type, "evaluation" description, mathematical expression, additional comments, and for each argument: the argument data type, formal name (when supported), "meaning" description, syntax example and return example.